15mm Belgian Pinfire Revolving Rifle

 Quick Summary

-The 15mm Belgian Pinfire Revolving Carbine is a rare firearm distinguished by its exceptionally large 15mm caliber, a significant size for the pinfire system.
-It features a folding bayonet, a stiff double-action trigger pull, and advanced sights for its period (circa 1855-1875).
+The 15mm Belgian Pinfire Revolving Carbine is a rare firearm distinguished by its large 15mm caliber, an integrated folding triangular bayonet, and advanced sights for its period (circa 1855-1875).
+Manufactured in Belgium, confirmed by ELG proof marks, it was distributed by entities like Juan Lopez in Buenos Aires.

 Chapters